Your challenges

 Low OPEX costs

-No caustic is necessary for a stripping efficiency even up to 90%, depending on the substrate viscosity.
+No caustic is necessary for a stripping efficiency even up to 90%, depending on the substrate viscosity and alkalinity.
 Energy efficient both in electrical energy and thermal energy by heat recovery.

 Key figures